 Mix

-- Meanwhile, combine sugar and cornstarch in a bowl, and add the water.
-Whisk until completely combined.5 Tablespoons cornstarch,3/4 cup water,5 Tablespoons granulated sugar
+- Meanwhile, combine sugar and cornstarch in a bowl, and add the water. whisk until completely combined.5 Tablespoons cornstarch,3/4 cup water,5 Tablespoons granulated sugar

 - When the coconut milk just starts to simmer, add the sugar/cornstarch mix, and whisk.

-- Keep whisking until the mixture thickens and starts looking slightly translucent.
+- Keep whisking constantly until the mixture thickens and starts looking slightly translucent.
 This took me about 10 minutes.
 When you bring your whisk up, the haupia should flow off of it and you can see the trace of it for a few seconds before it "melts away".

 Set